This blog provides information for educational purposes only. Read our complete summary for more info.

 Copper Mesh, Raschig Rings, and Glass Beads

-Packing a distillation column with copper scrubbers, raschig rings, or glass distilling beads is the easiest way to increase the final proof of moonshine whiskey while making it taste better.
+Packing a distillation column with copper scrubbers, raschig rings, or glass distilling beads is the easiest way for a commercial distiller to increase the final proof of distilled alcohol.
 The packing material increases final proof by causing a slight natural reflux action in the column.
-If copper packing material is used, it simultaneously removes sulfur compounds from the vapor, producing a better tasting final product.
+Commercial distillers will find that this also makes a better tasting product.
+If copper packing material is used, it simultaneously removes sulfur compounds from the vapor.

 As water comes into contact with the packing / mesh material, some of it condenses and drips back down through the column.
-However, alcohol vapor moves onward due to its lower boiling temperature and ends up making its way all the way to your mason jar.
+However, alcohol vapor moves onward due to its lower boiling temperature and ends up making its way all the way to a commercial distiller's collection vessel.
 As a result, final proof is much higher than it would have been without the use of packing.

 Pot Still vs. Pot With Thumper vs. Packed Column vs. Reflux

 Thre are a lot of different still designs out there.
 Clawhammer stills are essentially simple pot stills with the addition of a column to make the design more versatile.
-If nothing is done to the column, the our stills will operate just like a pot still and first run proof will start in the range of 100-110 proof and drop from there.
-If the column is packed, our stills will operate like pot stills with a thumper and first run proof will start as high as 130-150 depending on starting ABV.
+If nothing is done to the column, our stills will operate just like a pot still and first run proof will start in the range of 100-110 proof and drop from there.
+If the column is packed, our stills will operate like pot stills with a "thumper" and first run proof will start as high as 130-150 depending on starting ABV.
+A true reflux still would require the addition of a dephlegmator.

 Copper: The Best Column Packing Material

-An added advantage of using scrubbers is that they remove sulfides from the distillate.
-Sulfides are found in some fruits and are a natural byproduct of the fermentation process.
+An added advantage of using copper scrubbers as column packing material is that they remove sulfides from the distillate.
+Sulfides are found in some fruits and are also a natural byproduct of the fermentation process.
 They tend to get concentrated when products are distilled.
 This will show up as off flavors and smells in the final product.
-The best way to get rid of them is to add as much copper to the still as possible.
+The best way to get rid of it is to add as much copper to the still as possible.

-Sulfur compunds react with copper, precipitating them out of the mixure.
-This is good, because sulfur tastes and smells bad.
-There's no place for it in good whiskey.
-It's likely that this is why commercial distilleries still use copper in their distiller designs.
+Sulfur compounds react with copper, and are precipitated out of liquid and vapor during the distillation process.
+If you're a commercial distiller who wants to make top shelf spirits, sulphur absolutely needs to be removed during distillation.
 For example, Downslope Distilling in Denver, Colorado uses a 240 gallon, 100% copper still with two large diamond shaped chambers in a column formation made by Col. Vaughn Wilson of Arkansas.
 The chambers contain trays that are loaded with copper mesh.
 Downslope's head distiller insists that this is one of the reasons that their whiskey is so good (and they have the medals to prove it).
-So, even if your still isn't a column still, it's not a bad idea to add as much copper to it as possible.
+So, even if a commercial distiller isn't using a column still, it's not a bad idea to add as much copper to it as possible.
 Accordingly, we believe that using copper mesh or copper scrubbers is the best way to pack a column.

 Here's how to pack the column on Clawhammer's Copper Stills:

-Note: you MUST make sure that packing material is 99.9% copper - which can be hard to find.
-To make it easy on you we've sourced pure copper scrubbers and have them available here for purchase.
-DO NOT buy copper mesh or scrubbers if the product does not explicitly state, or if you cannot verify, that they are pure copper.
-Some of copper mesh / scrubbers contain other metals while other products are copper coated steel.
+Note: A distiller MUST make sure that packing material is 99.9% copper - which can be hard to find.
+To make it easy we've sourced pure copper scrubbers and have them available here for purchase.
+DO NOT buy copper mesh or scrubbers if the product does not explicitly state, or if it cannot be verified, that they are pure copper.
+Some copper mesh / scrubbers contain other metals while other products are copper coated steel.
 Also, if copper scrubbers are purchased, remove steel clasp in center of scrubber.

 Other Packing Material: Glass Beads and Raschig Rings